 Function Description Parameter(s) read sequence Returns the next value in the sequence (as an integer).
 The database to read the sequence from, specified by a JNDI location (as a string).
-The sequence name (as a string). (optional) The schema name, if different from the default (as a string).
+The sequence name (as a string). (optional) The schema name, if different from the default (as a rule name Returns the name (and optionally the path) of the currently running rule, or of the rule which triggered the current action if running an action map. string). • (optional) Set to "true" to return the full path and name of the rule.
+Otherwise just the name will be returned.
+Moter Paths are returned without a type prefix, for example: "/Production/Mandatory /Water Network/Pipe pressure must match the valve".